-In the United States, legislative and regulatory initiatives are underway to limit greenhouse gas emissions.
+In the United States, legislative and regulatory initiatives are underway to limit greenhouse gas ("GHG") emissions.
 The U.S. Congress has considered legislation that would control GHG emissions through a "cap and trade" program and several states have already implemented programs to reduce GHG emissions.
 The U.S. Supreme Court determined that GHG emissions fall within the federal Clean Air Act, or the CAA, definition of an "air pollutant," and in response the EPA promulgated an endangerment finding paving the way for regulation of GHG emissions under the CAA.
-In 2010, the EPA issued a final rule, known as the "Tailoring Rule," that makes certain large stationary sources and modification projects subject to permitting requirements for greenhouse gas emissions under the Clean Air Act.
+In 2010, the EPA issued a final rule, known as the "Tailoring Rule," that makes certain large stationary sources and modification projects subject to permitting requirements for greenhouse gas emissions under the Clean Air Act, although on October 15, 2013, the U.S. Supreme Court announced it will review aspects of the rule in 2014.
+In 2013, one state, Colorado, proposed the imposition of controls on methane emissions from oil and gas facilities and there have been formal requests filed with the federal government that the EPA restrict emissions of methane from oil and gas facilities.
+To the extent our third party operating partners are required to further control methane emissions, such controls could impact our business.